 - Only 35% have basic cybersecurity protections.

-Recently, the business.connected programme received a major boost after Samsung Electronics UK joined as its ‘Exclusive Smartphone Partner’.
+In early 2022, the business.connected programme received a major boost after Samsung Electronics UK joined as its ‘Exclusive Smartphone Partner’.
 As a result, this has boosted the range of support on offer.
 In particular, there are new digital training courses on topics ranging from connecting devices seamlessly to optimising connectivity.

 How does business.connected work?